This blog post was originally published in April 2016.

 Companies of all forms and from all fields should really take a look at their occupational safety.
 Adapting and learning from failure is crucial if a company is looking to improve processes in the VUCA world.

 It is evident that even the smallest acts of not taking care of employees' health and safety are a huge concern for companies both big and small.
-But the concern should not initially come from complaints in social media.
+But the concern should not initially come from complaints in social media or recruitment sites.
 Willingness and interest to invest in occupational safety should strive from a sincere interest in employees’ safety and health and therefore also company’s productivity and growth.
 This again can be turned into a huge asset in improving employee retention and hiring the best people.

 We're a tech company with a passion for helping our customers adapt to the fast changing VUCA world.
 We're doing that by developing easy-to-use SaaS products that make gathering, managing and analysing field information as easy as possible for the end users.
 Remove gatekeepers, go horizontal and learn from your mistakes before they actually happen.
 More info at planbrothers.io.